KristynaCoufalova/git_workflows/workflows/github-flow.md

 - **No Built-in Support for Releases and Environments**: GitHub Flow doesn’t natively address deployment, multiple environments, or versioned releases.

 ---

+## Additional Concepts in GitHub Flow

+### Branch Naming Conventions
+While the name of the branch is flexible, a consistent naming convention can greatly improve team collaboration.
+Consider using prefixes like:
+- `feature/` for new features (e.g., `feature/user-login`)
+- `bugfix/` for fixing bugs (e.g., `bugfix/fix-login-error`)
+- `hotfix/` for urgent production fixes (e.g., `hotfix/security-patch`)

+These conventions allow team members to quickly understand the purpose of a branch and help maintain an organized repository.

+### Continuous Integration (CI)
+GitHub Flow naturally supports CI practices.
+Automated testing tools like Travis CI, CircleCI, or GitHub Actions can be integrated into the pull request process.
+Every time a branch is pushed or a pull request is opened, CI tools run automated tests, helping catch errors early in the development process.

+### Continuous Delivery (CD)
+With a deployable `master` branch, GitHub Flow is ideal for continuous delivery.
+Using CD pipelines, code merged into `master` can be automatically deployed to staging or production environments.
+This keeps production up-to-date with minimal manual intervention.

+---

 ## How to Follow GitHub Flow